Farm Bill

 NCFC Position:

 A strong farm bill supports our farmers and ranchers, feeds our nation and those who have fallen on tough times, protects our vital natural resources, and brings both urban cities and rural communities together.
-This strong collaboration is critical to the success of the farm bill.
+This effective collaboration is critical to the success of the farm bill.
+NCFC calls on Congress to promote, protect, and strengthen these longstanding farm bill tenets.

 Action:

-As was the case with the 2018 farm bill, the upcoming farm bill debate will be presented with the challenge to be fiscally responsible.
+As was the case with the 2018 farm bill, the current farm bill debate is facing the challenge of being fiscally responsible.
 Farmer co-ops are mindful of this challenge.
-At the same time, it is imperative that Congress recognize the continued importance of farm bill policies that promote a healthy and competitive U.S. agricultural sector.
+At the same time, Congress must recognize the continued importance of farm bill policies that promote a healthy and competitive U.S. agricultural sector.
 Our farmer-owners need a responsive safety net, together with adequate funding, that incorporates improved, comprehensive risk management tools and programs for producers and their cooperatives.

 Additionally, trade is vital to the continued prosperity of co-ops and their farmer and rancher members—with over 95 percent of the world’s population living outside of the United States, our agricultural producers need foreign markets to grow demand and the programs that serve as catalysts to increased market access.
 We call on Congress to include S. 176, Expanding Agricultural Exports Act of 2023, introduced by Sen. Angus King, and its House companion, H.R.
 648, Agriculture Export Promotion Act of 2023, introduced by Rep. Dan Newhouse, in the farm bill.
 This legislation would double funding for the Market Access Program and Foreign Market Development Program.

 NCFC supports the strengthening and enforcement of the Buy American requirements in the school meals programs administered by the U.S. Department of Agriculture (USDA).
-Specifically, we encourage Congress to include Buy American language similar to the USDA proposed rule limiting the amount of foreign sourced food to five percent per school year.
+Specifically, we encourage the Senate to include Buy American language similar to the provision included in Chairman Thompson’s Farm, Food, and National Security Act of 2024 limiting the amount of foreign-sourced food to five percent per school year.
 Additionally, NCFC encourages USDA’s food and nutrition programs to provide all forms of fruits, vegetables, and nuts as outlined in the 2020 Dietary Guidelines.
 Finally, NCFC supports USDA food and nutrition programs, including Section 32 and commodity purchase programs, together with needed funding, to help achieve their important objectives.

 We also call on Congress to ensure farmer cooperatives are eligible to leverage federal programs for the benefit of their farmer members.
-This includes preserving the Value-Added Producer Grant (VAPG) program in its current form and ensuring all farmer-owned cooperatives, regardless of size, are eligible to participate in the Rural Energy for America Program (REAP).
+This includes preserving the Value-Added Producer Grant (VAPG) program in its current form and expanding eligibility for farmer-owned cooperatives to participate in the Rural Energy for America Program (REAP).

 While a farm bill is vital to the success and viability of rural America, there are numerous critical issues facing production agriculture that must also be addressed by Congress, including the unprecedented labor shortage.
 Our national security is tied to our ability to feed ourselves, and that security is currently under threat due to the labor crisis facing the agricultural industry.
-Congress must act now to provide much needed reform to our current agricultural guest worker system if we want these farmers and ranchers to utilize these farm bill programs and continue providing the food and fiber for not only Americans but around the world.
+Congress must act now to provide much-needed reform to our current agricultural guest worker system.

 Current Status: